Am I Registered for the Right Number of Credits?

 College policy is to drop students from classes if they have not paid their tuition by the deadline.
 (You should not assume that the College will drop you for non-payment of tuition or that the College will drop you within the tuition refund period.
 It is your responsibility to contact Student Services and officially drop/withdraw from your classes if you do not plan on attending.)

 If you met the Financial Aid deadline for a quarter, but your application has not been reviewed, the Financial Aid Office will hold you in your classes until we have determined your eligibility.
-If you later find out you are ineligible for aid, we will remove the hold, and you will be required to pay your tuition charges immediately.
+If you later find out you are ineligible for aid, we will remove the hold, and you will be required to pay your tuition charges immediately or make other payment arrangements.

 If you missed the Financial Aid deadline or your aid was canceled due to ineligibility, it is your responsibility to pay your tuition prior to the tuition deadline.
 Many students who miss the deadline opt to enroll in the tuition payment plan so they are not dropped from their classes.
 If you are interested in the payment plan, please contact Business Services at (360) 417-6232.
 The Financial Aid Office is not able to hold you in your classes if you miss a deadline and/or are not eligible for aid.